 She was given the opportunity to perform with some of the world’s best orchestras as a soloist playing the Danzi Concerto with the Royal Philharmonic in London at Cadogan Hall and the Russian National Orchestra in Moscow and St Petersburg with the Music of Life Foundation, with Dame Evelyn Glennie as a guest Soloist.
 Ruth’s musical journey from Russia to London was filmed and shown on BBC See Hear (2006) with British Sign Language (BSL).

 As well as flute teaching, Ruth enjoys a career as a creative practitioner for communities and education – in facilitating music/arts workshops for many organisations and sponsors.
+Places include the Lyceum Theatre (Lion King), Theatre Royal (Shrek) and the Apollo (Wicked) in London, and has travelled as far as leading workshops in Hungary.
 All of these range in age from babies to adults, in all situations and abilities.
-This year she travelled to Budapest with Danny Lane from Music and the Deaf giving music sessions to deaf children which sparked media interest both in the city and Hungary nationally.
+She is currently a member of the Caprice Wind Orchestra in Essex which has around 50 members.

 Ruth comes from an incredibly musical family, her parents and three brothers are all hearing.
 Her father is a guitarist, teacher, composer, examiner and adjudicator.
 Her youngest brother Edward is in demand as a piano teacher, accompanist and is a musical director of a church choir in Chelmsford.
 Her mother Mary runs Rhythmtots weekly which is a successful music group for 0-4 years.
 Equally both her other two brothers reached grade 8 and diploma level in pianoforte.

-Her passion in life is to continue with flute performance, discovering the hidden gems in music, spread knowledge, experience and expertise as a musician, artist, teacher and workshop leader and inspiring others.
+Her passion in life is to continue with flute performance, discovering the hidden gems in music, spread knowledge, experience and expertise as a musician, artist, teacher and workshop leader.